 Here’s how all this works:

 PEP carboxylase is located in the mesophyll cells, on the leaf exterior near the stomata.
 There is no rubisco in the mesophyll cells.
 CO2 entering the stomata is rapidly fixed by PEP carboxylase into a 4-carbon compound, called malate, by attaching the CO2 to PEP.
 The malate is then transported deeper into the leaf tissue to the bundle sheath cells, which are both far away from the stomata (and thus far away from oxygen) and contain rubisco.
 Once inside the bundle sheath cells, malate is decarboxylated to release pyruvate and CO2; the CO2 is then fixed by rubisco as part of the Calvin cycle, just like in C3 plants.
 Pyruvate then returns to the mesophyll cells, where a phosphate from ATP is used to regenerate PEP.
 Thus in C4 plants, C4 carbon fixation has a net added cost of 1 ATP for every CO2 delivered to rubisco; however, C4 plants are less likely to die of dehydration compared to C3 plants in dry conditions.

 The image below illustrates the pathway we just described:

-What Biol 1510 students need to remember about C4 is that these plants have added a CO2 concentration mechanism to feed rubisco and the Calvin cycle; the mechanism uses PEP carboxylase to initially make a 4-carbon compound, that then releases CO2 to rubisco in leaf cells that are exposed to little oxygen.
+What Biological Principles students need to remember about C4 is that these plants have added a CO2 concentration mechanism to feed rubisco and the Calvin cycle; the mechanism uses PEP carboxylase to initially make a 4-carbon compound that then releases CO2 to rubisco in leaf cells that are exposed to little oxygen.
 While this mechanism reduces the oxygenase activity of rubisco, it has an extra energy cost in the form of another ATP per mole CO2 fixed.